-1-

 Price:

 Orders:

-ordoro.

 Delivery:

-- ·

-Invoice

 Invoice:

 Payment:

 Cost of delivery:

+Cost of delivery.

 2-

 Price:

 Orders:

-Orders.

 Delivery:

+Benvery.

 Invoice:

+Payment:

+Cost of delivery:

+D-4 Complete the spreadsheet entitled 'Domestic sales' within the HRS Exporter Questionnaire - accompanying spreadsheet provided alongside this questionnaire.

-Payment: Cost of delivery: Please prepare a spreadsheet named "domestic sales" listing all sales of like goods made during the review period.
-The listing must be provided on a CD-ROM.
-Include all of the following information.
-Please refer to attachment D-4 - Domestic Sales Notes Costs marked with are explained in section E-2.
-If there are any other costs, charges or expenses incurred in respect of the sales listed which have not been identified in the table in question D-4 above add a column for each item (see "other factors").
+Please refer to attachment D-4 - Domestic Sales

+D-5 If there are any other costs, charges or expenses incurred in respect of the sales listed which have not been identified in the table in question D-4 above add a column for each item (see "other factors").
 For example, certain other selling expenses incurred.

-N/A For each type of commission, discount, rebate, allowance offered on domestic sales of like goods: provide a description; and explain the terms and conditions that must be met by the customer to qualify for payment.
+- D-6 For each type of commission, discount, rebate, allowance offered on domestic sales of like goods: - provide a description; and - explain the terms and conditions that must be met by the customer to qualify for payment.

 Where the amounts of these discounts, rebates etc are not identified on the sales invoice, explain how you calculated the amounts shown in your response to question D4.

 If you have issued credit notes, directly or indirectly to the customers, provide details if the credited amount has not been reported as a discount or rebate.

+Commission:

-Commission: Discount:
+Discount: 1

+Rebates:

+-

-D-7 Select two domestic sales, in different quarters of the importation period, that are at the same level of trade as the export sales.
+D-7 Select two domestic sales, in different quarters of the investigation period, that are at the same level of trade as the export sales.